Somm

 Can I eat at the bar at Somm?

-Bar seating details are not documented in the current venue record, and SOMM is closed through 2025 for renovations.
+Bar seating details are not documented in the current venue record, SOMM is closed through 2025 for renovations.
 Given the venue's French bistro format and hotel setting at the Landmark Mandarin Oriental, bar or counter dining may be available on reopening — confirm directly with the hotel once a relaunch date is confirmed.

 Is Somm good for a special occasion?

-On paper, yes: French bistro cooking at $$$ pricing, a wine list built around Champagne, Burgundy, and Bordeaux, and a Landmark Mandarin Oriental address all point toward a solid special-occasion setting.
+On paper, yes: French bistro cooking at $$$ pricing, a wine list built around Champagne, Burgundy, Bordeaux, a Landmark Mandarin Oriental address all point toward a solid special-occasion setting.
 In practice, SOMM is closed through 2025, so it cannot deliver on that right now.
 If the occasion is this year, Ta Vie or 8½ Otto e Mezzo Bombana are the more immediate options at a comparable tier.

 Can Somm accommodate groups?